Make-School-Courses/SWE-2.1/README.md

 ### Create Weekly Plan

-**DUE DATE: 2 weeks before your internship/job begins**
+**DUE DATE: 1 weeks before your internship/job begins**

-[Copy and fill out your plan](Assignments/weekly-plan.md), and then email it to your advisor for review
+[Copy and fill out your plan](Assignments/weekly-plan.md), and then email it to Jeff (SWE Instructor) for review

+**DUE DATE: 1st week of your internship**

+Update your Linkedin & Resume on the Make School portfolio page with your new work experience.

 ### Written Reflections

 **DUE DATES: Twice a month for the first two months of your internship/job, and once during the third month**

-You will provide a reflection of your work experience to your advisor.
+You will provide a reflection of your work experience to your coach.
 The purpose is to accelerate your learning and ability to adapt in your role.
 Answer the following questions in the appropriate submission form:

 1. What have you accomplished this week?
 1. What challenges did you run into?
-1. What new actions and or habits will you use to improve your work experience and quality?
+1. What new actions and/or habits will you use to improve your work experience and quality?
 1. What connections have you made? (i.e. participated in or established 1/1s with co-workers/your supervisor, made connections on LinkedIn, conversations around professional growth, etc.)
 1. Any ways your advisor can support or unblock you?